savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 unzip SDK_Linux64_2019.9.zip
 ```

+**Note**:
+Avoid spaces in the SDK directory.

+**Note**:
+The archive is always extracted in the same directory.

 Install **SDK**:

 ```sh
 chmod +x ./pxc-glibc-x86_64-axcf2152-image-sdk-cortexa9t2hf-neon-toolchain-2019.9.sh
 ./pxc-glibc-x86_64-axcf2152-image-sdk-cortexa9t2hf-neon-toolchain-2019.9.sh
 ```
 Specify the path to install:

 >/opt/pxc/AXCF2152/2019.9

+**Note**:
+Several PLCnext Technology SDKs can be used in parallel.
+To prevent a mix of different
+versions, Phoenix Contact recommends removing all older SDKs.

 ## 4. Configure Eclipse® IDE to use the installed PLCnext SDK ##